drbig/snb/help.md

 	- e, c - expand (more/all), collapse all
 	- d - toggle entry done (cross-out)
 	- D - delete current entry
+	- U - try to restore the last deleted element (aka undo)
+		- This tries to put the restored element where it was before deletion.
+In theory the restored element should appear near wherever the next, previous or parent element of the deleted entry currently is.
+But please be careful with realying on this too much.
 	- File operations
 		- r - reload current file
 		- s - save current file